Game

 Objectives

-1. Identify nutritious fruits, vegetables, grains, protein foods, dairy, and water food and drink choices.
+1. Identify fruits, vegetables, whole grains, protein foods, dairy, and water as nutritious food and drink choices.

-2. Explain that nutritious food choices give your body fuel to move and think.
+2. Explain that nutritious food choices give your body and brain the fuel they need to move and think.

 3. Apply a variety of motor skills and movement patterns to game play.